List of DNA-tested mummies

 This is a purported list of ancient humans remains, including mummies, that may have been DNA tested.
 Provided as evidence of the testing are links to the mitochondrial DNA sequences, and/or to the human haplogroups to which each case has been assigned.
 Also provided is a brief description of when and where they lived.
 Entries lacking a citation should be viewed with skepticism; in particular, cases with no sequence or haplogroup links, with citation, have no evidentiary basis for appearing.

-mtDNA tests
+mtDNA and YDNA tests

-The following mummies have undergone an mtDNA (mitochondrial DNA) test, of remains with the indicated name, from the indicated locations:
+The following mummies have undergone mtDNA (mitochondrial DNA) and YDNA tests, of remains with the indicated name, from the indicated locations:

 DNA tests

 The following mummies have undergone DNA tests, of remains with the indicated name, from the indicated locations: